WHAT IS ANORECTAL MANOMETRY?

 The manufacturers have provided a protocol which tones the pelvic floor while the user simply sits fully clothed on the comfortable chair.
 Upon sitting, subtle, yet noticeable, electromagnetic energy is introduced into the pelvic floor, providing contractions and relaxations at a rate that simply cannot be achieved through exercise alone.
 Two (2) treatments a week for a total of three (3) weeks is recommended with a maintenance schedule of every six (6) months performed over 1-2 appointments.

-There is no need for any elaborate preparation prior to the manometry test.
+If you’re considering an anorectal manometry test in NYC, we can guide you throughout the process.
+There is no need for any elaborate preparation prior to the anorectal manometry test.
 If you have had a normal bowel movement before taking the test, you will be fine.
 There is no need for an enema, nor is there a need to alter your diet.
 Additionally, you do not need to stop taking prescribed medications because of the test.
 If you have any concerns, please contact someone at our office.

 On the day of your test, you will be asked for your consent to have the test performed on you and the test will be explained again to you at that time in detail.
 If you decide to continue with the test, you will be asked to undress from the waist down and lie in the fetal position on your left side.
 A thin, well-lubricated catheter will be passed painlessly through your anus into your rectum.
 You will be asked to perform some easy tasks during the manometry test.
 The first task is to remain in quiet rest so your anal resting pressure can be recorded.